gwisk/gradguide/README.md

 Advice
 ------

 1. Start out with a nice template.
-One of my favorites is the Rezi BETA template, which I've uploaded to the Drive folder I linked to at the beginning.
-I recommend LaTeXif you can though (especially with Awesome-CV), since it's very flexible.
+Rezi has some good free templates and is free.
+I recommend LaTeX as well (I like the Awesome-CV template), but don't get caught up tweaking your CV to perfection.

 2. The sections I think you should include (in this order) are: